googleapis/gapic-generator-go/CONTRIBUTING.md

 ## Releases

-Releases are made on GitHub.
-CircleCI is configured to build and push tagged images upon release.
+Releases are made on GitHub via Actions.
+It is configured to build and push tagged images upon release.
 Tags always begin with a `v` and follow semver.

     git tag v1.2.3 && git push upstream --tags